Fattimo/hear-a-tale-awakening/CODETOUR.md

 # Code Tour

-A quick introduction to the folders and files in this repo.
+A quick introduction to the folders and files in this repo!

 ## Source Organization: [`src/`](src)